 - The House is secured via electronic door access at all times.
 Pupils are issued with an access fob which they are responsible for.
 Access to the boarding House is solely for boarding students; all visitors must be announced to House staff.
-At the beginning and end of term access will be granted for parents to assist with the arrival and departure of students. - Each boarder is provided with a key for their room.
-Rooms should always be locked by the last occupant when they leave. - Keys for your room, locker and your fob should be kept on your person at all times.
-Spare keys (for locker padlocks, personal safes or your home) may be deposited in the House bank. - Lockers are provided for each boy in his room.
-Boys must bring their own padlocks to fit their locker. - Valuables should be kept in lockers when not in use.
-This should include iPods and personal laptops and mobile phones (when not under the care of House staff), small amounts of cash, wallets and bank cards, watches, and cameras.
-It is strongly advised that valuable items which are brought to school be named on a contents insurance policy. - Passports (for boarders who live abroad) should be left with the Housemaster at all times.
+At the beginning and end of term access will be granted for parents to assist with the arrival and departure of students. - Lockers are provided for each girl in her room.
+Girls must bring their own padlocks to fit their locker. - Valuables should be kept in lockers when not in use.
+This should include personal laptops and mobile phones (when not under the care of Mrs Burgess), small amounts of cash, wallets and bank cards, jewellery, watches, and cameras.
+It is strongly advised that valuable items which are brought to school be named on a contents insurance policy. - Rooms should always be locked by the last occupant when they leave. - Keys for your room, locker and fob should be kept on your person at all times. - Passports (for boarders who live abroad) should be left with the Housemistress at all times.